Omarweb/Myreads/README.md

 bookshelf app to manage your reading list and select book you want to read , the books you currently reading and books you have read

-## Requirements you need to install
+## Requirements and How to install

 things you need to install the appliction and how to install them